plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 :large_blue_diamond: Type `Amborella` using the Search Tree Nodes button in the left panel (labeled Aa).
 It should find a taxon named _Amborella trichopoda L12628.1_.
 Click on the link to see where this taxon is located in the tree.
 This taxon is sister to a small clade of 5 other taxa (call it the _Nuphar_ clade), and _Amborella_ plus the _Nuphar_ clade form the sister group to all other angiosperms.

 :large_blue_diamond: Click on the relatively long edge that is the parent of the _Amborella_ + _Nuphar_ clade.
-This should highlight a clade of 462 leaves (two thirds of all leaves in the tree) and choose _Branches_, then _Whole clade_, then _Color_ and choose a color of your choice.
+This should highlight a clade of 496 leaves (two thirds of all leaves in the tree) and choose _Branches_, then _Whole clade_, then choose a color of your choice.
 While here, set the width factor to 2 to make the edges in the angiosperm clade twice the normal thickness.

 ### Highlight a clade using shading